webqit/webflo/README.md

   }
   ```

   The data obtained above is simply sent into the loaded HTML document instance as `document.state.page`.
-This makes it globally available to embedded scripts and rendering logic!
+This makes it globally accessible to embedded scripts and rendering logic!
 (Details in [Rendering and Templating](#rendering-and-templating).)

   ```html
    <!--